 Toronto Community Housing (TCHC) is making changes to improve our priority transfer process to be more responsive to tenants' needs.
-Guided by the Toronto Ombudsman's recommendations, and after receiving valuable feedback through consultations with tenants, employees, stakeholders and outside agencies, TCHC have put in place a new Crisis priority category, effective July 1, 2018.
+Guided by the Toronto Ombudsman's recommendations, and after receiving valuable feedback through consultations with tenants, employees, stakeholders and outside agencies, TCHC has put in place a new Crisis priority category, effective July 1, 2018.
 Learn more about transfer categories and how to apply for a transfer.

 Subsidized, Market or Affordable Rent

 Rent-geared-to-income is sometimes referred to as subsidized rent or housing.
-About 89 per cent of Toronto Community Housing tenants pay rent-geared-to-income.
-Rent-geared-to-income is about 30 per cent of your gross income.
+About 89 percent of Toronto Community Housing tenants pay rent-geared-to-income.
+Rent-geared-to-income is about 30 percent of your gross income.
 There is a waiting list for this type of housing, managed by the City of Toronto.
 If you are interested in applying for rent-geared-to-income, you must apply through to Rent-Geared-to-Income Subsidy program at the City of Toronto.

 There are multiple housing help agencies that are dedicated to helping individuals find and keep affordable housing and avoid eviction: